pennlabs/penn-courses/backend/README.md

     - TODO

-5. (Running the backend)
+5. Running the backend

     - Run the backend in development mode with the command `python manage.py runserver`.
 This will start the server at port `8000`.
     - Once the server is running, you can access the admin console at `localhost:8000/admin`, browse auto-generated API documentation from the code on your branch at `localhost:8000/api/documentation`, or use any of the other routes supported by this backend (comprehensively described by the API documentation), usually of the form `localhost:8000/api/...`
     - Note: if you don't need documentation specific to your branch, it is usually more convenient to browse the API docs at [penncoursereview.com/api/documentation](https://penncoursereview.com/api/documentation)
     - With the backend server running, you can also run the frontend for any of our PCX products by following the instructions in the `frontend` README.

-5. Running tests
+6. Running tests
-    - Run `python manage.py test --parallel` to run our test suite.
+    - Run `python manage.py test` to run our test suite.
     - To run a specific test, you can use the format `python manage.py test tests.review.test_api.OneReviewTestCase.test_course` (also note that in this example, you can use any prefix of that path to run a larger set of tests).

 ## Loading Course Data on Demand